 The Promised Messiah speaks about the condition of the heart of a prophet.
 In the case of the Holy Prophet Muhammad (s) this is reflected in the verse : “will you kill yourself with grief because they do not believe?”
 The word used here is 'mumin' which reflects the fact that it applies as much … Continue reading [Video] Heart of a Prophet

 For many weeks we have been reading out the translations of various speeches of Hazrat Mirza sahib to show his views.
 Here we look at his behavior towards women and children to show that he actually practiced what he preached and his teaching of love, kindness and forgiveness was actually put into practice by him … Continue reading [Video] Character of the Promised Messiah

+A criticism of the Promised Messiah is that he said that Allah had used the word nabi for him.
 In this verse of the Holy Quran it is said that non-prophets received naba (news).
 A person who receives naba may be called a nabi in a literal sense but he is not a nabi as … Continue reading Naba

 The purpose of his advent was to establish that Islam is the most superior religion in taking man closer to Allah.
 Hazrat Mirza Ghulam Ahmad sahib explains that in his quest to do so all he has received is abuse but that he shall continue in his quest regardless of consequences.